Far too many young people continue to be drawn into areas of violence, exploitation, and county lines. Let’s draw the line, together. Learn more.

 This policy is related to Attendance and Punctuality, failure to show improvement in attendance and punctuality can initiate escalation in line with Disciplinary procedures, whereby students may be at risk of exclusion.
 This policy works alongside Catch22’s Behaviour & Code of Conduct Policy.
 If conduct-related issues arise, escalation stages for attendance may be included as one of the Three Stages.

-This is initiated when a student’s attendance and/or punctuality is demonstrating a negative trend and there are no reasonable mitigating factors and/or cumulative attendance and/or punctuality has fallen below 90% in any element within the study programme.
+Initiated when a student s attendance and/or punctuality is demonstrating a negative trend and there are no reasonable mitigating factors and/or cumulative attendance and/or punctuality has fallen below 90% in any element within the study programme.

-• As a result of entering Stage 1 status, the Recruitment & Progressions Officer will issue a Stage 1 notification letter to parents/carers, that reiterates the college expectations.
+• As a result of entering Stage 1 status, the R&P Officer will issue a Stage 1 notification letter to parents/carers, that reiterates the college expectations.

 • Failure to demonstrate improved attendance and/or punctuality within a two week period will result in escalation of attendance management process.